Table of Contents

 Like all the nutrient cycles we will talk about the carbon cycle involves both non-living chemicals and living organisms.

-As to a short, definitive explanation, I like this one.
+As to a short, definitive explanation, I like this carbon cycle definition.

 The carbon cycle is the process in which carbon travels from the atmosphere into organisms and the Earth and then back into the atmosphere.
 Plants take carbon dioxide from the air and use it to make food.
 Animals then eat the food and carbon is stored in their bodies or released as CO2 through respiration.